klozn/10-javascript/50-web-development/30-angular/codelab04/README.md

 When our list becomes really long, we would like to be able to, at least, filter by name.
 Let's implement this!

 ### Custom pipes
-- When applying a filter to our entire incoming response, we can do it the way we did at first in our ``getPets()`` function.
+When applying a filter to our entire incoming response, we can do it the way we did at first in our ``getPets()`` function.
 For this requirement however, we only want to filter when we type a name in our search box.
 We'll turn to Angular's Pipe interface.
 You can find more information about this here: https://angular.io/api/core/Pipe.
 We can use Pipes to transform incoming data.
 The logic for this is written in a specific ts file for this, the pipe itself will be called in our html.

 - Generate a file called ``name-filter``.
 Make sure this is a pipe file and make sure it is placed in a folder called pipes.
 Check back on previous codelabs if necessary. ``ng g pipe`` is possible.

 - Inside that ``NameFilterPipe``, you will see that the class implements the ``PipeTransform`` interface.
 Inside the body, you'll notice a ``transform`` function.
 Above all that, you'll see the ``@Pipe`` decorator, where you can also change the name for your pipe.
   This name is important since you'll be calling this from your html file.

 - Our logic will be added to the transform function.
 This function accepts two arguments.
 The first one is the data you will be transforming, the second one is the argument used as a filter.
 We will be transforming our Array of Pets and we will filter it by name, which means we'll be taking in a string.
 Now write the logic to perform this filter.

-Some pointers:
+- Some pointers:
   - We don't want to be case-sensitive here, so put your string to lowercase first.
   - You can call the ``filter`` function on your array.
 This will allow you to check if any of the Pets in our Array ``include`` our search string.

-- Now that we made a pipe that will filter names, all that's left to do is call this pipe when necessary.
+Now that we made a pipe that will filter names, all that's left to do is call this pipe when necessary.

-### Double binding
+### ngModel
 - Add the following code to ``profile-gallery.component.html``:
   ```
   <section class="tiny-dialog">